Witiko/scm-at-arqmath3/paper/main.md

 Tables 3 and 4 show that all joint models and the interpolated models for text place more weight on the lexical similarity of tokens (α and α₁ of either 0.6 or 0.7).
 Furthermore, all joint and interpolated models for text place equal weight on question titles (γ and γ₁ of 2).
 By contrast, all joint models for text and math and the interpolated models for math place comparatively higher weight on the math in question titles (γ and γ₂ between 3 and 5).
-This indicates that math in question titles is more informative than text.
+This indicates that math in question titles is more informative than text in question titles.
+Additionally, all interpolated models for LaTeX math only used the lexical similarity of tokens (α₂: 1.0).
+By contract, all interpolated models for Tangent-L math only used the semantic similarity of tokens (α₂:

-Lastly, all interpolated models for LaTeX math only used the semantic similarity of tokens (α₂: 1.0).
-By contract, all interpolated models for Tangent-L math only used the semantic similarity of tokens (α₂: 0.0).
-All interpolated models place more weight on text over math (β of either 0.6 or 0.7).
+0.0).
+Lastly, all interpolated models place more weight on text over math (β of either 0.6 or 0.7).

 | Model | α | γ | NDCG' |
 |-------|---|---|-------|